MegaMoonBear/MegaMoonBear_1.0/README.md

-#  Meghan's Markdown practice for Blog
+#  Meghan's Markdown practice to prep for Blog *1.0.3*
-## 1.0.3 - Markdown

 ## Who am I? 🙋‍♀️❓

 I like to **dance** 💃, garden 💮, go to movies with my husband and son 🎥 and to live music events at small venues 🎷.
 I work at Hollywood Feed, a pet supply store 🐕🐈‍⬛.
-I have had many jobs in my *53 years* - giraffe 🦒 and husky caretaker, English and Japanese teacher 🧑‍🏫, education and wildlife researcher 📚🐻, and socio-economic and habitat use analyst 📊.
+I have had many jobs in my *53 years* - giraffe 🦒 and husky 🐺 caretaker, English and Japanese teacher 🗣️🧑‍🏫, education and wildlife researcher 📚🐻, and socio-economic and habitat use analyst 📊.

 I am in coding school to upskill from Analyst to Data Scientist of the last 15+ years of my career.
 1. SQL *self-taught novice*